SNaveenMathew/ml_book/introduction.md

 Today we are aware that Newton's universal law of gravitation is not accurate enough to explain the motion of Mercury.
 It took another scientific genius ([Albert Einstein](https://en.wikipedia.org/wiki/Albert_Einstein)) to fit the curve in a better way and simultaneously come up with a law that generalizes well to astronomical objects that were not observed during his lifetime.
 This is (data) science at work!

-## The unreasonable effectiveness of ... lies, emotions and 'people connect'
+## Tru(uuuuu...)th about modern data scientists

 I consider this section a 'fall from grace' because we are transitioning instantaneously from incredible science (repeatability, reproducibility, predictive power, etc.) to a highly subjective topic: emotions.

+The intent of this section is to bring the lack of competency in the data science industry to light in a gentlemanly (read: this is the best I can do) way.
+Let's get started!

+### The unreasonable effectiveness of ... lies, emotions and 'people connect'

 I was one of two *developers* involved in mathematical modeling of product substitution.
 The timeline - 1 week - was highly unrealistic (if this sounds new, welcome to the world of consulting!).
 After reading few research papers I quickly understood that the mathematical models are very complicated, and involve creation of *consumer decision tree*, *nested modeling*, etc. After some brainstorming with the business team (i.e. the people who promised a working demo in 1 week without understanding the difficulties such as time complexity of storage/querying, quantitative analysis, coding, scaling, etc.), we came to a conclusion that we need to frame a metric that looks similar to *variance*.
 So we took a page out of economics of competition (specifically [HHI](https://en.wikipedia.org/wiki/Herfindahl%E2%80%93Hirschman_Index)) and designed a simple scoring function that was scalable!
 The math was so simple that even a high schooler with an average understanding of algebra would easily understand all the nuances of the model.